Northern Cardinal Bird Calls: What They Mean and How to Identify Them

 Truth is, they actually sing all year round, but it's the spring territorial and mating call you'll hear the most.
 There are others, though.
 Let's explore them and their meanings.

-The Signature Cardinal Song
+The Cardinal Signature Song - Mating and Territorial

-The primary song of the Northern Cardinal is a loud, clear whistling tune that varies in length and pattern but often follows a distinct rhythm.
+The primary call of the Northern Cardinal is a loud, clear whistling tune that varies in length and pattern but often follows a distinct rhythm.
 Both males and females sing, though males are more frequent vocalists.
 The most common song patterns include:

 Male Cardinal Announcing Territory